aaron-grau/curic/react/projects/pokedex/README.md

   </Provider>
 ```

 Next, instead of rendering the `PokemonIndexContainer` directly, setup a route that will render the component when `path="/"`.
 This will assure that the pokemon index is rendered no matter what our pathname is.
-It is known as an [index route][index-route].

 The React Router allows us to do some refactoring of our `PokemonIndex` component with the use of the [onEnter][on-enter] function.
 This function is called when the route is entered, so instead of dispatching the `requestAllPokemon` action in the `PokemonIndex` component we can call it on entrance of the `/` route.
 Write this function.